-Broome is the perfect place to start your adventure to the ethereal Kimberley region of Western Australia, one of the world’s last great wilderness areas.
+Broome is the southern gateway to the ethereal Kimberley region of Western Australia, one of the world’s last great wilderness areas.

 Home to rugged ranges, a dramatic coastline, white sandy beaches, mystical Boab trees, gorges and waterfalls, pockets of lush rainforest and thousands of years of Aboriginal history.
 It is also where you’ll find one of the best kept secrets on Earth – the Bungle Bungle Range in World-Heritage listed Purnululu National Park.

 Australian Dollar (AU$)

 220V-240V / 50Hz